-The new state-of-the-art ‘Aalskere’ K 373 under trials at Thyboron in Denmark.
+The new state-of-the-art ‘Aalskere’ K 373 set for the Scottish fleet under trials at Thyboron in Denmark.
 Photo: Kynde & Toft A/S

 The state-of-the-art ‘Aalskere’ K 373, the latest addition to the Scottish whitefish trawling fleet, has arrived in her home port of Kirkwall in the Orkney Islands.